musiccity365/getting-remote-data-apis-and-iteration-dc-web-030920/README.md

 Notice that we've provided you with a `bin` directory and a `lib` directory.

 The `bin` directory has one file, `run.rb`.
 This file is an *executable file*.
-That means that this is the file a user will run from the command line `ruby run.rb` to execute the program.
+That means that this is the file a user will run from the command line `ruby bin/run.rb` to execute the program.
 Something like this:

 ![](http://readme-pics.s3.amazonaws.com/Apis-and-Iteration_Screen_Cap.gif)